korotinmain/finoro/README.md

-# Finario 💰
+# Finoro 💰

 **A modern personal finance app that helps you organize, track, and understand your money through Projects.**

-Finario transforms personal finance into organized, visual stories.
+Finoro transforms personal finance into organized, visual stories.
 Each Project is a flexible financial space that groups budgets, expenses, and incomes under a single goal — whether it's a vacation fund, monthly budget, side hustle, or home renovation.

 ## ✨ Core Concept